 The right to vote in Dáil elections is reserved only for Irish and British citizens who are currently residing in Ireland.

-This year, there will be at least 15 candidates on your ballot paper, so it is important to familiarise yourself with the candidates up for election and have your preferences in mind before entering the polling station.
+This year, there will be 16 candidates on your ballot paper, so it is important to familiarise yourself with the candidates up for election and have your preferences in mind before entering the polling station.

 The candidates standing for election in the Dublin West constituency, listed in order of their appearance on the ballot paper, are: